thunderseethe/thunderseethe.github.io/content/posts/bidirectional-constraint-generation.md

 This is the only place where we emit a constraint explicitly.
 Everywhere else we just propagate constraints from our children's recursive calls.
 The point where we switch from checking back to inference is the only point where we require a constraint to ensure our type line up.
 Our intuition for `infer` and `check` help guide us to that conclusion.
 This is in part the insight and the power of a bidirectional type system.
 It will only become more valuable as we extend our type system to handle more complicated types.

 With that we've finished generating our constraints.
 As output of constraint generation we produce two things: a set of constraints and a typed AST.
 Our typed AST has a type associated to every variable (and from that we can recover the type of every node).
 However, a lot of these are still unknown type variables.
 We'll save that AST for now and revisit it once we've solved our set of constraints and have a solution for all our type variables.
+Naturally then, [next time](/posts/unification) we'll implement constraint solving.